daniellabrador/codecademy-redux-matching_memory/README.md

 ## Technologies

 - React
-- JavaScript
+- Redux

 ## Setup

-To view the final output, click [here](https://daniellabrador.me/codecademy-react-)
+To view the final output, click [here](https://daniellabrador.me/codecademy-redux-matching_memory)

 ## Sources

-The techniques utilized was based on the lessons taught in [Codecademy's Learn React Course](https://www.codecademy.com/learn/react-101).
+The techniques utilized was based on the lessons taught in [Codecademy's Learn Redux Course](https://www.codecademy.com/learn/learn-redux).
 The challenge is also provided by Codecademy.